Barcelona and Valencia – Spain’s biggest port cities – are within a few hours from each other by bus, car, plane, or train.

 What to Do and See in Valencia

-Don’t miss the imposing 13th-century Valencia Cathedral, the Central Marketplace, and the grandiose La Lonja de la Seda.
+The imposing 13th-century Valencia Cathedral, the Central Marketplace, and the grandiose La Lonja de la Seda make Valencia worth visiting.
 The latter is a 15th-century silk exchange, as well as a UNESCO World Heritage Site.

 Venture southeast of the city center, and you’ll admire the most iconic landmark of Valencia – the humongous City of Arts and Sciences.

 The mind-bending, ultra-modern complex features a botanical garden, a museum, an oceanarium, a planetarium, and a theater.
 Even if you’re not interested in exploring them, spend some time admiring the astonishing exterior of the buildings.